About Bladder Cancer

 - Meaningful discoveries that translate findings from our laboratories to our clinics are happening here at the Johns Hopkins Greenberg Bladder Cancer Institute.

 Surgeon, Armine Smith, from the Brady Urological Institute answers questions about bladder cancer, diagnosis and treatment options available.
-At the Greenberg Bladder Cancer Institute, cancer specialists work together to provide patients with expert care in radiation oncology, urologic surgery, medical oncology, radiology, pathology and research.
+At the Greenberg Bladder Cancer Institute, cancer specialists work together to provide patients with expert care in urologic surgery, medical oncology, radiation oncology, radiology, pathology and research.
 These leading minds in cancer discuss each patient's case in detail to create a custom, groundbreaking treatment plan.

 Comprehensive bladder cancer care is a collaboration between our medical, surgical, pathology and radiation oncology experts, who are as dedicated to providing the best patient experience as they are to improving treatment through research.